duggineni-srujana/Data-Analytics-and-Algorithms/README.md

 # Data Analytics and Algorithms
-This repository contains my work for the Continuous Assessment (CA 1).
+This repository contains my work for the Continuous Assessment (CA-1).

 Implemented the below Machine Learning Algorithms using built-in datasets from sklearn and external datasets: